 I present picture flashcards following Doman’s principles regarding reading or maths, i.e. I started with 5 cards which I presented for 5 consecutive days.
 After 5 days I put away one card and replaced it with one new.
 Since then, I do this every day.
 I present the set as quickly as possible.
 Following my idea of raising my baby bilingually and the challenges of non-native bilingualism, I present all the cards in English.

 We have already done:

 - black and white visual stimulation cards for babies: animals, different shapes.
 I long for her attention span at that time….she could look and look and look at one card for ages and now I am happy if she looks at it only for a second.
-That is why I regret I hadn’t introduced maths and reading programme earlier.
+That is why I regret I hadn’t introduced math and reading programmes earlier.

 - colours and words like “dark” or “colourful” (I didn’t have silver or golden colour so I used a piece cardboard which was silver on one side and golden on the other)

 - animals (we are still doing the cards from this category)